Jay Larranaga

 James Joseph Larranaga Jr. (born January 30, 1975) is an American professional basketball coach and former player who currently serves on the staff of the Los Angeles Clippers.
-His was previously the top assistant coach for the Boston Celtics of the National Basketball Association (NBA).
+He was previously the top assistant coach for the Boston Celtics of the National Basketball Association (NBA).
 He is also the son of University of Miami men's basketball coach Jim Larrañaga.

+Early life

+Larranaga was born in Charlotte, North Carolina.

 Career

 After graduating from St. John's Jesuit High School and Academy, Larranaga played college basketball for the Bowling Green Falcons alongside Antonio Daniels.
 Here he played all four years for his father, Jim, setting BGSU records for three-point field goals in a game, season, and career.
 Before his departure to Italy in 1997, Larranaga became a three-time Academic All-Mac and attained a cumulative 3.4 GPA studying business at Bowling Green State University.

-Larranaga joined Peristeri B.C. in Greece for the 1998-99 season.
+Larranaga joined Peristeri B.C. in Greece for the 1998–99 season.
 Larranaga then moved to France to play for ASVEL Villeurbanne, he also played in and won the 2000 French All-Star game.
 Larranaga moved back to Italy in November 2000 to join Pallacanestro Olimpia Milano however he moved back to France to play for the Paris Basket Racing.

 Larranaga then moved to Spain to play for CB Gran Canaria and CSF Sevilla.
 He then moved back to Italy to join Pallacanestro Virtus Roma and his former club Viola Reggio Calabria.
 He went back to Spain in 2004 to join Real Madrid Baloncesto where he won the Spanish National Championship.
 He then won the Italian National Cup with Basket Napoli in 2006 and 2008.
 Larranaga retired after spending two seasons in Eldo Caserta and appearing in various All-Star games throughout his lengthy career.

 In 2008 Larranaga was announced as player/manager of the Ireland team.
-Previous to the hiring, he was captain of the Irish national team from 2001-2006.
+Previous to the hiring, he was captain of the Irish national team from 2001 to 2006.